 Electrocution injuries can be among some of the most serious types of premises liability injuries.
-Electrocution can cause serious burns, permanent physical impairment, brain injury, and wrongful death.
+Electrocution can cause serious burns, permanent physical impairment, brain injury, and death.

 Unfortunately, many of these accidents can be prevented by simple maintenance of electrical systems in a business or residence.
-Some causes of electrocution injuries in businesses or residences include:
+Some causes of electrocution in businesses or residences include:

 - Lack of proper maintenance, leading to shorts and electrical faults